 curl --version

-If it’s not installed, grab it from curl.se.
-Windows users may need Git Bash or WSL for best results.
+If it’s not installed, download it from curl.se.
+Windows users may need Git Bash or WSL to get the best results.

 Step 2: A Simple POST Request